Evacuees might not go home until dam spillway is repaired

 The Department of Water Resources estimated repair costs last week at $100 million.
 Officials refused to update that figure Monday.

-Gov. Jerry Brown issued an emergency order Sunday directing all necessary resources to deal with the problem, but he remained out of the spotlight Monday.
+Gov. Jerry Brown requested federal assistance from the Trump administration, setting aside previous criticism of the president and praising his plan to invest $1 trillion on infrastructure.

+“I’m sure that California and Washington will work in a constructive way,” Brown said.
+“There will be different points of view, but we’re all one America and we all have challenges that we share in common.”

 U.S. Sens.
-Dianne Feinstein and Kamala Harris, both Democrats, called on President Donald Trump to provide $162.3 million in disaster assistance requested by California.
+Dianne Feinstein and Kamala Harris, both Democrats, called on the president to provide $162.3 million in disaster assistance.

 Melley reported from Los Angeles.
 Associated Press writers Kristin J. Bender and Olga Rodriguez in San Francisco, Ellen Knickmeyer in Sonoma, Amanda Lee Myers, Justin Pritchard, Angel Kastanis and John Antczak in Los Angeles, and John Flesher in Traverse City, Michigan, also contributed to this report.